jsbyun121/MultiPL-E/README.md

 Crucially, this fork uses a **corrected and improved version of the dataset** for five languages (**Julia, Lua, OCaml, R, Racket**) to ensure a more accurate and reliable evaluation.
 The original benchmark contains several errors that unfairly penalize modern models.

-Detailed Modifications are summarized in this [table](https://docs.google.com/spreadsheets/d/1lnDubSv39__ZuSFmnnXoXCUuPS85jcFScS9hlzI9ohI/edit?usp=sharing).
+Detailed modifications are summarized in this [table](https://docs.google.com/spreadsheets/d/1lnDubSv39__ZuSFmnnXoXCUuPS85jcFScS9hlzI9ohI/edit?usp=sharing).

 # Installation